New TeamsAny questions about joining ProLeague as team?

 11.3.
 Any goals scored resulting of the keeper being blocked will be cancelled.

 11.3.1.
-Depending on the severity of the case a team may get the default loss 3-0 for the keeper blocking.
+Depending on the severity of the case, a team may get the default loss 0-2 for blocking the keeper.

 11.4.
 The rule 11.3 also applies for the manipulation of the wall at free kicks and any other bug using.

 12.1.
-The captains of the various teams will have to protect themselves and as a result, protect the entire community, checking the values of its players in tournament matches, in order to prevent possible coalitions of players that use cheats, exploits etc.
+The captains of the various teams will have to protect themselves, and as a result protect the entire community, by checking the values of their players in tournament matches, in order to prevent players from using cheats, exploits etc.

-12.3.
-To prevent cheating, the ingame captain is required to use the ProLeague Anti Cheat Tool (PLACT) in every cl/el match.
+12.4.
+To prevent cheating, the ingame captain is required to use the ProLeague Anti Cheat Tool (PLACT) in every CL/EL match.

 - failure to start and stop.